Powerlearnproject/se-day1-assignment-IAN77-TECH/README.md

 Implementation: Write the code.
 Testing: Ensure the software works correctly.
 Deployment: Release the software to users.
-Maintenance: Fix bugs and make updates.
+Maintenance: Fix bugs and make updates..

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.